 Facial hair prevents an effective face to face piece seal of both negative and positive pressure respiratory protective equipment.
 This condition can allow potentially harmful vapors, mists, fumes and dusts to be inhaled while the respirator is worn.
 Therefore, no Beeler Construction employee will be allowed to use a respirator if they have a beard, sideburns, goatee, or mustache that interferes with the seal of the respirator.
 This policy only applies to those tasks that involve the required use of a respirator.
-Employees that are instructed to perform work, which requires the use of a respirator, that have a beard which interferes with the seal of the respirator, will be instructed to shave or will be assigned other work not involving the use of a respirator.
+Employees that are instructed to perform work, which requires the use of a respirator, that have a beard which interferes with the seal of the respirator.